 A medium support ankle brace will give your ankle more stability and consistent compression.
 This type of brace is used for more severe sprains when ankle instability is a concern.
 Medium support braces will have adjustable Velcro straps for maximum protection.
 Some braces will also have laces as an added adjustable piece.

-The hard, plastic ankle braces are reserved for the most severe cases.
+The hard, plastic ankle braces and boots are reserved for the most severe cases.
 These braces reduce or eliminate side to side ankle mobility.
 They are a good solution for people with the worst ankle stability but shouldn’t be used in less severe cases.
 Using a heavy support ankle brace can weaken your ankle by not forcing the muscles and ligaments to work as they are intended to.
-If you are unsure which support brace is best for you talk to your doctor.
+If you are unsure which support is best for you, talk to your doctor.

 Generally speaking, the sooner you can walk on your ankle the better.
 If it is not too painful to walk on your ankle immediately after an injury it’s a good sign that you don’t have severe ligament or bone damage.